irmen/Pyro4/docs/source/nameserver.rst

 .. option:: -k, --key

    Specify hmac key to use.
+Deprecated: use SSL instead, or if you must, set the key via the PYRO_HMAC_KEY environment variable before starting the nsc tool.

 .. option:: -v, --verbose